clarencejiang/AP-CS-Classwork/Project 1/readme.md.txt

 2.Also it should includes a method to choose food, considering the “taste”
-(spicy, sweet, salty, etc), the money taken, how to pay the money, whether to use a coupon or not
+(spicy, sweet, salty, etc), the money taken, whether to use a coupon or not, how to pay (using phone or cash or credit card), pay method(through the shop assistant or using the self-pay machine)

 3. Also, today is a special day that
 McDonald decides to give certain customer